Qishi-Hu/MimasA7-SLI/README.md

 ### 3. Offline Mode
 When the HDMI input is absent, the FPGA enters offline mode.
 This mode is similar to Mode #2, but the pattern is generated using the local oscillator clock.
 The pattern is projected at a fixed resolution of 800x600 at 120Hz. **However, this board has cross-talk issues, resulting in an active hdmi_rx_clk signal even when no cable is plugged in.
 So we use DIP Switch #4 to manually choose between offline and online modes.**
 ## Tips for setting FPS and resoultion for HDMI Input
 The HDMI input should be automtcially conifgured after it reads the EDID from the FPGA.
-To confirm it in Windows, go to **System > Display > Advanced Settings > Sletect Display "NUMATOmA7"**.
+To confirm it in Windows, go to **System > Display > Advanced Settings > Sletect Display "Qishi-SLI"**.
 The display info should be similar to the screenshot below.
 ![image](https://github.com/user-attachments/assets/912a08cd-cbcb-4760-8423-93dc1fe3947f)

-The **Active Signal Mode** is the actual setting of the HDMI signal, if it is not for 800x600@60Hz, please go to **System > Display > Advanced Settings > Adapter Properties > List All Modes** to manually set it.
+The **Active Signal Mode** is the actual setting of the HDMI signal, if it is not for 800x600@120Hz, please go to **System > Display > Advanced Settings > Adapter Properties > List All Modes** to manually set it.

 ## LED, Push Buttons, and DIP Swicthes